DON’T WAIT – GET THE HELP YOU NEED

 Monte Nido’s Eating Disorder Center of Portland is a primary eating disorder day treatment program in Portland, Oregon.
 Located in the John’s Landing area of Portland, we provide age-sensitive programming for adults and adolescents of all genders.
 For female clients 18 and older, living accommodations are offered nearby.
 This gives clients the opportunity to practice independent living within a homelike community that provides additional support and structure.

-Partial hospitalization and intensive outpatient programming available to graduates of any residential program or those in outpatient therapy that need a higher level of care to treat their eating disorder.
+Partial hospitalization and intensive outpatient programming are offered to those who are looking for a higher level of care on an outpatient basis as well as recent graduates of a residential program who are looking for a step-down program.
 Our gender-affirming day treatment services are available to adults and adolescents of all genders.

 Program offerings include:

-- Family therapy including individual family sessions and multi-family groups
+- Family therapy that includes individual family sessions as well as multiple-family sessions

-- Treatment for clients with Type 1 Diabetes, also known as Diabulimia
+- Specialized programs for individuals with Type 1 Diabetes, AKA Diabulimia

 - Recognition that all bodies deserve to be nourished and experience satiety

-- Openness of our kitchens and foods, and accessible as in a homelike setting
+- Accessibility and openness of all kitchens and eating spaces in a homelike setting

 - All individuals can request and be provided more food for nourishment and/or satiety throughout the day